alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

   The amount of token supply actively held within the cluster.
 There may be multiple values to fetch, depending on the total # of active clusters.
   **Example Output:** `3.5`

+### Module Output

+We have included a testing environment where you can see your live code displayed in the module.
+The live module will be interactive, meaning you can hover to reveal the metadata you retrieved for each cluster. *Note:* The module output only displays data for active clusters.

+---

+## Bounty Selection Criteria

+We will select a recipient for this bounty based on the following criteria, in order of evaluation:
+1. A fully complete retrieval of the data outlined in [Module Details](#module-details)
+2. The highest accuracy for data retrieved in real-time
+3. The fastest speed for data retrieval
+4. If there is more than one developer to meet the above criteria, the first pull request will receive the bounty

 ---

 ## Using Helius RPC for Integration